top of page

 HISTORY

-Saffron Players was reformed in December 1980 after a break of 15 years.
-Its aim was 'to bring live theatre to the town and to give young children their first experience of live theatre’.
+We reformed in December 1980 after a break of 15 years.
+Our aim was 'to bring live theatre to the town and to give young children their first experience of live theatre’.

-One of the first plays they performed was Blythe Spirit by Jack Turnbull who was the father of Martin Turnbull of Harts.
-Two of our life members Parma Jacobs and her husband John Jacobs met (and subsequently married) at this play.
+One of the first plays we performed was Blythe Spirit by Jack Turnbull, who was the father of Martin Turnbull of Harts.
+Two of our life members Parma Jacobs and her husband John Jacobs met at this play.

 The Town Hall had held two pantomimes by the Exchange Players in an effort to rejuvenate pantomime in the town.
-Saffron Players then took over this mantle and the first pantomime was Mother Bumphrey’s Amazing Adventures written by John Brooker in 1986.
+We then took over this mantle and our first pantomime in 1986 was Mother Bumphrey’s Amazing Adventure written by John Brooker.
 Children in town were asked to design a poster with a robot which was then recreated and used in the pantomime.

-Saffron Players performed in many festivals in the Sawston and Cambridge areas and won many awards.
-They won 2nd prize performing After Midnight, Before Dawn, out of 20 groups in 1983.
+We performed in many festivals in the Sawston and Cambridge areas and won many awards.
+We won 2nd prize performing After Midnight, Before Dawn, out of 20 groups in 1983.

 The committee is run by people from all walks of life, who give many hours of their own time throughout the year.

-We like to welcome new members, so please contact us by using the Contact form and ask for details.
+We like to welcome new members, so please contact us by using the Contact form to ask for details.

 bottom of page